armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

 {{< /prism >}}

-## Assign roles to users
+## Assign roles

 After you define your roles, you use the CLI to [add your roles]({{< ref "cd-as-a-service/tasks/iam/create-role" >}}) to your CD-as-a-Service Organization.
 You do all subsequent role management with the CLI, but you [assign roles to users]({{< ref "cd-as-a-service/tasks/iam/manage-role-user" >}}) using the UI.

 All users must have at least one role in order to use CD-as-a-Service.
 You can assign the Organization Admin role or a custom role.
-If a user has login credentials but no role assigned, the user sees a blank **Deployments** screen after logging in:
+If a user has login credentials but no role assigned, the user sees a blank **Deployments** screen after logging in.

-{{< figure src="/images/cdaas/user-no-role.png" alt="User sees the Deployments screen with no deployments." height="75%" width="75%">}}
+A Client Credential must also have an RBAC role to access CD-as-a-Service functionality.
+See {{< linkWithTitle "cd-as-a-service/tasks/iam/client-creds.md" >}} for how to assign a role to a Client Credential.

 ## SSO groups and RBAC roles